Qingta Subdistrict

 Qingta Subdistrict (Qīngtǎ Jiēdào (青塔街道)) is a subdistrict situated in the northern side of Fengtai District, Beijing, China.
 It shares border with Wanshou Road Subdistrict to the north, Liuliqiao Subdistrict to the east, and Lugouqiao Subdistrict to the south and west.

 The subdistrict was established from portions of Lugouqiao and Liuliqiao Subdistricts in 2021.

 Administrative divisions

-As of 2021, Qingta Subdistrict consisted of 14 subdivisions, more specifically 12 communities and 2 villages:
+As of 2023, Qingta Subdistrict consists of 16 subdivisions, of which 14 are communities and 2 villages: